A large tree usually (but also found as a mallee), forming a lignotuber, growing to a height of 40–45 m.

 Eucalyptus is one of three similar genera that are commonly referred to as “eucalypts”, the others being Corymbia and Angophora.

 Is widely grown in southern Africa, and its leaves are used for the production of distilled eucalyptus oil.
-The oil is high in cineole (75–84%).
+The oil is high in cineole.

-Regenerates from fire from epicormic shoots and lignotuber.
+Regenerates from fire from epicormic shoots and lignotuber as well as from the seed bank.

 Eucalyptus – from Greek, eu, “well” or “true” and calyptus, referring to the calyptra (καλύπτρo) or operculum, which is a bud cap or covering which covers the developing flowers.
 The calyptra is a fusion of petals and/or sepals and is shed when the flower opens, leaving a flower with many stamens (staminate) surrounding one female part (carpel).